JeffersonLab/JANA2/docs/Tutorial.md

 * `jana` is the default command-line tool for launching JANA.
 If you would rather create your own executable which uses JANA internally, you are free to do so.

-* The `-P` flag specifies a configuration parameter, e.g. `-Pnthreads=4` tells JANA to use exactly 4 threads.
+* The `-P` flag specifies a configuration parameter, e.g. `-Pjana:debug_plugin_loading=1` tells JANA to log detailed information about where the plugin loader went looking and what it found.

 * `plugins` is the parameter specifying the names of plugins to load, as a comma-separated list (without spaces).
 By default JANA searches for these in `$JANA_HOME/plugins`, although you can also specify full paths.